Content Moderation & RLHF Services for Safer AI

 Detecting hate speech

-Identify, annotate, and filter content generated by AI models that include violent, discriminatory or hostile speech in respect of groups or individuals.
+Identify, annotate, and filter content generated by AI models that include violent, discriminatory or hostile speech targeting groups or individuals.

 Manual or assisted annotation of AI answers containing problematic remarks